Ex-Mossad chief signals Israel behind Iran nuclear attacks - WTMJ

 “It doesn’t look like it used to look,” he added.

-He also brought up the November killing of Mohsen Fakhrizadeh, an Iranian scientist who began Tehran’s military nuclear program decades ago.
-U.S. intelligence agencies and the International Atomic Energy Agency believe Iran abandoned that organized effort at seeking a nuclear weapon in 2003.
-Iran long has maintained its program is peaceful.
+Cohen described an Israeli effort to dissuade Iranian scientists from taking part in the program, which had seen some abandon their work after being warned, even indirectly, by Israel.
+Asked by the interviewer if the scientists understood the implications if they didn’t stop, Cohen said: “They see their friends.”

-While Cohen on camera doesn’t claim the killing, Dayan in the segment described Cohen as having “personally signed off on the entire campaign.”
+They also talked about Israel’s operation seizing archival documents from Iran’s military nuclear program.
+Dayan said 20 agents, none Israelis, seized material from 32 safes, then scanned and transmitted a large portion of the documents.
+Cohen confirmed that the Mossad received most of the material before it was physically taken out of Iran.

-Cohen described an Israeli effort to dissuade Iranian scientists from taking part in the program, which had seen some abandoned their work after being warned, even indirect, by Israel.
-Asked by the interviewer if the scientists understood the implications of if they didn’t, Cohen said: “They see their friends.”
+Cohen defended Prime Minister Benjamin Netanyahu’s decision to go public with the results of the operation, going against a long-standing practice of secrecy involving Mossad activities.

 Associated Press writer Karin Laub in Amman, Jordan, contributed to this report.